tomswartz07/CPOSC2019/README.md

-# CPOSC 2019: Designing and Building Open Source Circuit Boards
+# CPOSC 2019: Open Circuit: PCBs and Free Software

 ## About

-This repository contains the information and details related to the CPOSC 2019 talk: **Open Circuits: Printed Circuit Boards and Free Software**
+This repository contains the information and details related to the CPOSC 2019 talk:

+**Open Circuit: Printed Circuit Boards and Free Software**

 This talk will provide a crash-course in open-source printed circuit design, giving an overview of the entire process, from ideas in your brain to production.